-Configuration Mapping Dependency Kind Usage Foundation Library ( Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 16 7 6 7.
-Add-On Library ( JAR Embedded in the firmware only, not in the Virtual De- default->default ) vice Add-On Library ( JAR Embedded in the Virtual Device only, not in the vdruntime->default ) firmware 1.6.
+Configuration Mapping Dependency Kind Usage Foundation Library ( Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) Add-On Library ( JAR Embedded in the firmware only, not in the Virtual Dedefault->default ) vice 1 Add-On Library ( JAR Embedded in the Virtual Device only, not in the vdruntime->default ) firmware 1.6.
 11.6.
-1. Add-On Library ( JAR Embedded in both the firmware and the Virtual Device default->default; ) vdruntime->default platform->platformDev Platform ( JPF ) Platform dependency used to build the firmware and praction in >praction indev the Virtual Device.
-There are other ways to select the platform (see Platform Selection ) kannalani >dafault Runtime Environ- See Runtime Environment kernelapi->default ment ( JAR ) Application ( WPK ) Linked into both the firmware and the Virtual Device as systemapp->application resident application.
-There are other ways to select res- ident applications (see Resident Applications ) Application ( WPK ) Linked into the firmware only as resident application. systemapp-fw-&gt;application
+1. Add-On Library ( JAR Embedded in both the firmware and the Virtual Device default->default; ) vdruntime->default 1.6 Platform ( JPF ) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
+There are other ways to select the platform (see Platform Selection ) Runtime Environ- See Runtime Environment kernelapi->default ment ( JAR ) Application ( WPK ) Linked into both the firmware and the Virtual Device as systemapp->application resident application.
+There are other ways to select res- ident applications (see Resident Applications ) Application ( WPK ) Linked into the firmware only as resident application. systemapp-fw->application